mekane/MUD-Area-Builder/README.md

    * size the room-map to fit all the rooms, make its container scroll: auto
    * Fix area edit form - it does not properly undo because the inputs are not controlled
-   * Make the room list clickable to set the active room

    * translate the whole room-map so negative indices are positive
    * Mapper - deal with rooms that are not connected (either ignore them when drawing or give them reasonable default coordinates)